lambduli/detour/README.md

 It is still in the stage of prototyping.

-It supports exactly first-order predicate logic with no custom rules.
+It supports exactly first-order predicate logic with custom definitions for terms and propositions.

 ## Syntax